-- c. defining outcomes in terms of sustainable economic, social and environmental benefits and - d. determining the interventions necessary to optimise the achievement of the intended outcomes strategic direction and strategic assessment the Authority consults upon, develops and publishes an annual Community Risk Management Plan which contains the Authority's priorities and key service delivery actions for a rolling four year period to coincide with the four year Medium Term Financial Strategy, and gives a detailed description of the key improvement projects for the current year.
+c. defining outcomes in terms of sustainable economic, social and environmental benefits and d. determining the interventions necessary to optimise the achievement of the intended outcomes

+A clear statement of the Authority's mission and direction is set out in the Authority's strategic aims which form an overarching guide to the development of Service strategies which are considered and reviewed as part of the annual strategic assessment.
+Based upon the long term strategic direction and strategic assessment the Authority consults upon, develops and publishes an annual Community Risk Management Plan which contains the Authority's priorities and key service delivery actions for a rolling four year period to coincide with the four year Medium Term Financial Strategy, and gives a detailed description of the key improvement projects for the current year.